Why life insurance

 “Many banks are now offering several hundred dollar cash bonuses to new customers just to open an account, deposit money and set up a direct deposit,” Wang says.
 That extra cash could be the start of an emergency fund, then you could keep funding it with the money you save by cutting expenses.

 You can make money by using a cash back credit card to make everyday purchases.
 These credit cards offer a percentage back in cash of each purchase you make.
 By using a cash back credit card to make all of their purchases, Whitney Bonds, founder of the blog Tried and True Mom Jobs, and her husband racked up $600 in cash back rewards last year.

 You also can earn cash back on purchases by using cash-back shopping portals such as Rakuten™ and Mr. Rebates™.
 “Cash back shopping just requires you to take two extra steps for online shopping,” says Abigail Perry, founder of the I Pick Up Pennies blog.
 “Instead of going directly to the store’s website, you go to the rebate site and find the store there, then click that store link.”
 You’ll get a percentage of your purchase amount back by check or a PayPal™ deposit.

 An easy way to generate extra cash for savings is to sell things you no longer use, says Katie Brewer, a CERTIFIED FINANCIAL PLANNER™ professional and founder of Your Richest Life.
 “Twice a year, I try to clean everything out of my house,” she says.
 For example, if she finds clothing she hasn’t worn, she uses mobile apps, such as Poshmark™ or Mercari™ to list her items and get a percentage of the sales price.
-You also can use local consignment stores, Craiglist™ or Facebook to sell unwanted items.
+You also can use local consignment stores, Craigslist™ or Facebook to sell unwanted items.

 “The emergence of fintech apps, like Uber™ and Airbnb™, is making it easier than ever to earn extra money, which you can then use to boost your savings,” says Tom Drake, founder of MapleMoney.com.
+(We’d add budgeting apps to that list, too.)
 “The beauty of these money-making apps is that you decide when you work, and how much money you want to make.”

-An overwhelming majority of taxpayers got a refund for the 2019 filing year, and the average amount they received was $2,781, according to the Internal Revenue Service.
+An overwhelming majority of taxpayers got a refund for the 2022 filing year, and the average amount they received was $3,176, according to the Internal Revenue Service.
 That means most Americans are letting Uncle Sam hang onto too much of their paycheck during the year.
 Use the IRS tax withholding calculator to see if you may want to adjust your withholding and put money back in your paycheck that you could consider contributing to your workplace retirement account or other account.